TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/GlobalTypo3Options.rst

    Disable IP locking entirely.

 `1`
-   Only the first part of the IPv4 address needs to match, e.g. `123.xxx.xxx.xxx`.
+   Only the first part of the IPv4 address needs to match, for example `123.xxx.xxx.xxx`.

 `2`
-   Only the first and second part of the IPv4 address need to match, e.g. `123.45.xxx.xxx`.
+   Only the first and second part of the IPv4 address need to match, for example `123.45.xxx.xxx`.

 `3`
-   Only the first, second and third part of the IPv4 address need to match, e.g. `123.45.67.xxx`.
+   Only the first, second and third part of the IPv4 address need to match, for example `123.45.67.xxx`.

 `4`
-   The complete IPv4 address has to match (e.g. `123.45.67.89`).
+   The complete IPv4 address has to match (for example `123.45.67.89`).

 Possible values for **IPv6** are: `0`, `1`, `2`, `3`, `4`,  `5`,  `6`, `7`, `8` (integer)
 with the following meaning: